eric-bach/task-genie/docs/docs/configuration/knowledge_base.md

 ✅ **Right:** "Login succeeds within 3 seconds with valid credentials and displays helpful error messages for invalid attempts"
 ```

-## Project Scoped Knowledge Base (Task Generation)
+## Project Knowledge Base (Task Generation)

-The Project Scoped Knowledge Base provides team-specific context to improve the quality and relevance of AI-generated tasks.
+The Project Knowledge Base provides team-specific context to improve the quality and relevance of AI-generated tasks.
 Documents in this knowledge base are filtered and applied based on the Azure DevOps Boards fields: **Area Path**, **Business Unit**, and **System**.

 ### Purpose and Benefits